Jamayette/bing-wallpaper/README.md

 # bing-wallpaper
-Download the wallpaper offered by bing.com and set it as current wallpaper background.
+- Download the wallpaper offered by bing.com and set it as current wallpaper background.
+- A demp project for studying Java Swing